gluethegiant/gtg-rack/README.md

 - Added bus output to Bus Depot to facilitate mix groups
 - Added the Road module to merge parallel mix groups
 - Added three input level knobs to Enter Bus (allows, among other things, creative routing of a send effect return)
-- Began the User's Guide
+- Wrote an initial User's Guide, including a tutorial

 v.
 1.0.2 The Tick Release (October 12, 2019)